CKWX

-CKWX (1130 kHz) is a commercial AM radio station in Vancouver, British Columbia, Canada.
-Owned by Rogers Sports & Media, it broadcasts an news/talk radio format branded as CityNews 1130.
+CKWX (1130 AM) is a commercial radio station in Vancouver, British Columbia, Canada.
+Owned by Rogers Radio, a division of Rogers Sports & Media, it broadcasts an news/talk radio format branded as 1130 NewsRadio Vancouver.
 CKWX's studios and offices are located at 2440 Ash Street in the Fairview neighbourhood of Vancouver.

 CKWX is a Class A clear-channel station, broadcasting at 50,000 watts.
 CKWX broadcasts with a directional antenna at all times, using a two-tower array.
-The transmitter is located at North 6 Road at Blundell Road on Lulu Island in Richmond.
+The transmitter is located at Number 6 Road at Blundell Road on Lulu Island in Richmond.
 CKWX's daytime signal covers Southwest British Columbia and Northwest Washington.
 At night, CKWX can be heard around Western Canada and the Northwestern United States.
 CKWX is also heard on the second HD Radio subchannel of CJAX-FM.

 History

 Early years

 On April 1, 1923, the station first signed on the air.
 Its original city of license was Nanaimo, British Columbia, and its call sign was CFDC.
-It was owned by Arthur "Sparks" Holstead (1890-1971), operator of an automotive battery business.
+It was owned by Arthur "Sparks" Holstead (1890–1971), operator of an automotive battery business.
 The station broadcast on 430 meters (670 kHz) with 10 watts of power (later increased to 50 watts).

 In 1925, the station switched frequencies to 730 kHz and cut its power back to 10 watts to share time with Vancouver stations CFCQ, CKCD, and CJKC.

 Holstead had a branch business at 1220 Seymour Street in Vancouver and decided to relocate CFDC there.
 The station was regularly on the air in its new locale by September 20, 1925, according to the radio listings in the Victoria Daily Colonist.
 The Department of Marine and Fisheries (which then regulated broadcasting in Canada) had not authorized CFDC's move to Vancouver and revoked the station's license as a result, but listener complaints led to the department granting a new license to the station.

 By October 1926, the station was broadcasting sponsored programmes for the Hudson's Bay Company.
 It was on the air daily except Wednesday, from 4:30 to 5:30 p.m.
 Other advertisers included the Kelly-Douglas Company, Dominion Battery Company, Canadian National Carbon Company and Moorite Products of Canada.
 H.W.
 Paulson was the announcer and R. Burgess the sales representative.
 The station transmitted through an 80-foot-high aerial on 411 metres at 10 watts.
 The station's final broadcast from Nanaimo appears to have been a special programme on April 1, 1927, which was claimed at the time of having established a world record for the furthest distance of a transmission over a submarine telephone cable.
 Holstead asked Nanaimo City Council to bear part of the $125 cost of any similar broadcasts because of the publicity to the city.